FLIR/conservator-cli/docs/usage/api_quickstart.rst

 >>> print(dataset.name)

-If for some reason you have an ID, but don't have an instance of the correct type to use :meth:`~FLIR.conservator.types.type_proxy.TypeProxy.populate`, you can create one with :meth:`~FLIR.conservator.managers.type_manager.TypeManager.from_id`, and then populate the fields:
+If for some reason you have an ID, but don't have an instance of the correct type to use :meth:`~FLIR.conservator.wrappers.type_proxy.TypeProxy.populate`, you can create one with :meth:`~FLIR.conservator.managers.type_manager.TypeManager.from_id`, and then populate the fields: